Valuation Menu

 By Eric Jordan, CPPA | www.pin.ca

-English (≈170,000 words; 1.5B speakers) reigns across 50 critical domains — far surpassing French (~135,000; 320M), Mandarin (~100,000; 1.1B), or Tagalog (~50,000; 70–100M).
-In business, science, and tech, its dominance is rooted in precision, adaptability, and scale.
+English (≈170,000 words; 1.5B speakers) is central across dozens of critical domains far surpassing French (~135,000; 320M), Mandarin (~100,000; 1.1B), or Tagalog (~50,000; 70–100M) in global utility.
+In business, science, and technology, its dominance is rooted in precision, adaptability, and scale.

 50 Categories of English Dominance (Selected)

-Full list available on request or as a downloadable brief.
+A detailed breakdown of these categories is available on request or as a downloadable brief.

 Worldwide Learning Demand: Mandarin Speakers Learning English vs. English Speakers Learning Mandarin